qpv-research-group/solcore5/docs/source/Solvers/solving_solar_cells.rst

 - :doc:`Detailed balance solver options <detailed_balance>`
     - **db_mode** = 'boltzmann'
         If the Boltzmann approximation should be used in the detailed balance solver.
-Any other choice will resulkt in using the full Plank equation, which will be slower, in general.
+Any other choice will result in using the full Plank equation, which will be slower, in general.

+- :doc:`Depletion approximation solver options <depletion>`
+    - **da_mode** = 'bvp'
+        Selects the numerical approximation method for the drift-diffusion equation in the depletion approximation solver.
+Possible values are “bvp” for numerical solution using the `solve_bvp` method of the `scipy.integrate` module or 'green' for a semi-analytic solution using Green's functions.
+The latter is expected to be faster.

 - :doc:`Poisson-drift diffusion solver options <DriftDiffusionUtilities>`
     Check the PDD section for details on this parameters.